 Are Portable Generators Worth it When it Comes to Backup Power?

-You might be thinking that it may be a better idea to get a portable generator.
-Of course, as the name implies, these are portable and can be moved around to suit various needs in various locations.
+After getting this far, you might be thinking that it may be a better idea to get a portable generator.
+Of course, as the name implies, they’re portable and are a brilliant option for those who are into camping or tailgating shenanigans.

 Something to consider is that portable generators can be purchased for a fairly low upfront cost, so if you need a power source for a few small appliances, these can make for cost-effective solutions.